sframe-wg/sframe/draft-ietf-sframe-enc.md

 +--- Encrypted Portion               Authenticated Portion ---+
 ~~~

-When SFrame is applied per-packet, the payload of each packet will be an SFrame
+When SFrame is applied per packet, the payload of each packet will be an SFrame
 ciphertext.
-When SFrame is applied per-frame, the SFrame ciphertext
+When SFrame is applied per frame, the SFrame ciphertext
 representing an encrypted frame will span several packets, with the header
 appearing in the first packet and the authentication tag in the last packet.
 It is the responsibility of the application to reassemble an encrypted frame from